antaz/hikari/share/man/man1/hikari.md

 Marks
 -----
-_Marks_ can be used to "speed dail" views, even if they are on a sheet other than the **current sheet** (note: such views will become **borrowed** in the process). _Marks_ are represented by characters from **a** to **z**.
+_Marks_ can be used to "speed dial" views, even if they are on a sheet other than the **current sheet** (note: such views will become **borrowed** in the process). _Marks_ are represented by characters from **a** to **z**.
 When jumping to a _mark_ the view will be brought forward and focused.
 If no view is bound to